LightJason/lightjason.github.io/content/news/2017-09-workshop.md

 A video of a short screen recording can be seen below.

-**For our AAMAS 2018 Demo Video, see https://vimeo.com/lightjason/aamas2018**
+**For our AAMAS 2018 Demo video, see https://vimeo.com/lightjason/aamas2018**

 {{< video "https://player.vimeo.com/video/236143206" "https://vimeo.com/lightjason/trafficgame" >}}